peter-hristov/arrange-and-traverse-algorithm/README.md

 ```

 Our build script also build the RS Visualiser application.
-If you have simillar version of the dependencies you can build the RS visualiser youself by with cmake:
+If you have similar version of the dependencies you can build the RS visualiser yourself by with cmake:

 ```
 cmake -DCMAKE_PREFIX_PATH="<path_to_cgal_install>;<path_to_vtk_install>;<path_to_ttk_install>" -DCMAKE_BUILD_TYPE=Release ..